AscensionGameDev/Intersect-Documentation/start/download.md

 # Download Intersect
 Intersect can be downloaded from Ascension Game Dev's download hub.
-[Download the latest version of Intersect from AGD.](https://www.ascensiongamedev.com/community/forum/62-download/)
+[Download the latest version of Intersect from our site.](https://www.freemmorpgmaker.com/downloads/)

+If you're just now getting started with Intersect you will want to download the Full archive.
 Save this file somewhere you can find it.

 ## Extracting Intersect
 Intersect is contained within a zip archive.
 Any version of Windows can extract Intersect so you can begin using it.
 Navigate to the Intersect archive, right click on it, and select the Extract All option.